ow2-proactive/client-csharp/SharpRestClient/index.md

-# PWSClient: ProActive Workflows & Scheduling .NET Client.
+# PWSClient: ProActive Workflows & Scheduling .NET Client

 ## Introduction
-PWSClient is a .NET client for ProActive Workflows & Scheduling server based on the HTTP protocol.
+PWSClient is a .NET client for [ProActive Workflows & Scheduling](https://www.activeeon.com/products/workflows-scheduling/) server based on the HTTP protocol.

 PWSClient allows to:
  - Create and submit workflows